How to Plant, Grow, and care for Boston Ferns

 Pests

-There is a form of root knot nematode which can cause symptoms very similar to Pythium root rot (see below).
-You have two options to treat this: add beneficial nematodes which will attack the harmful ones, or treat it as if it were the root rot with a fungicide.
+There is a form of root knot nematode which can cause symptoms very similar to Pythium root rot.
+Add beneficial nematodes that attack the harmful ones.

 Some forms of caterpillar are known to feed on Boston fern, such as cutworms.
-Use Bacillus thuringiensis var. kurstaki, also called BT, to defend against caterpillar damage.
+Use Bacillus thuringiensis, also called BT, to defend against caterpillar damage.

 Fungus gnats can also become a problem for the Boston fern.
 You can use neem oil to help combat the spread of these little gnats.
 Beneficial nematodes can also kill the gnat larvae in the soil.